 Team Building Skateboards is a Covid Safe Large Group CSR gift of giving socially responsible and motivational staff activity.
-Cool Australian skate board charity building events by Thrill team is an influential and impactful program for all the right reasons.
-Have our inspirations speakers and presenters inspire your staff with a motivational talk, sharing their stories.
-Then build awesome skateboards straight away.
-Connecting your staff and employees with the message, vision or concept of your event.
+Cool Australian skate board charity building events by Thrill tea.
+Is an influential and impactful program for all the right reasons.
+Have our inspirational speakers and presenters inspire your staff with motivational talks, sharing their stories.
+Building awesome skateboards as a collaborative large groups team building activities experience face to face or virtual and on-line.

 Outcome: 100% Staff Engagement.
 Simultaneously.

-Why: Building Skate Boards to Be Donated to Children’s Charities and Youth Off Streets – Reduce the obesity rate, get kids active, improve mental well -being and the opportunities to be further educated.
+Why: Building Skate Boards to Be Donated to Children’s Charities and Youth Off Streets – Reduce obesity, get kids active, improve teenagers mental well -being and provide further opportunities for life long education.

 Numbers: 20 up to 5,000 delegates.

 Venues: Conference Rooms, Meeting Rooms, Event Halls, Expos, Seminars, Hotels, Office Board Rooms or Outdoors and awesome Skate Parks around Sydney, Gold Coast, Brisbane, Adelaide, Aukland and Melbourne.

-INSIGHTS and WISE WORDS for Utilised to Create a Skating Culture:
+INSIGHTS and WISE WORDS Utilised to Create a Skating Culture: